-Jeff Van Drew ousted from Blue Dogs; staffers who quit faced blackball threats from Dems
+Jeff Van Drew ousted from Blue Dog Dems; gets office help from GOP after staffers quit

-A group of centrist Democrats ejected Rep. Jeff Van Drew, D-N.J., from its ranks on Tuesday, voting to rescind his membership "indefinitely," as he is likely to switch over to the GOP, a senior aide to the Blue Dog Coalition told Fox News.
-His ousting from the coalition comes on the heels of the resignation of five aides from Van Drew's office Sunday, who said they could no longer work for the congressman as he poises to make the jump across the aisle.
+A group of centrist Democrats ejected Rep. Jeff Van Drew, D-N.J., from its ranks Tuesday, voting to rescind his membership "indefinitely," as he is likely to switch over to the GOP, a senior aide to the Blue Dog Coalition told Fox News.

+Van Drew's ousting from the coalition follows the resignations of five aides from Van Drew's office Sunday.
+They said they could no longer work for the congressman as he looks to make the jump across the aisle.

 "Sadly, Congressman Van Drew's decision to join the ranks of the Republican Party led by Donald Trump does not align with the values we brought to this job when we joined his office," the aides wrote in a letter addressed to Van Drew's chief of staff, Allison Murphy.

-The congressman told reporters Tuesday that the exodus of aides was dictated to them by nameless officials who threatened that they would never hold another position in the Democratic Party if they did not resign, according to Politico reports.
+The congressman told reporters Tuesday that the exodus of aides was dictated to them by nameless officials who threatened that they would never hold another position in the Democratic Party if they did not resign, according to Politico.

-“They were told to,” Van Drew said, adding: “They had to or they wouldn’t work again.”
+“They were told to,” Van Drew claimed, adding: “They had to or they wouldn’t work again.”

 Van Drew didn't specify if he knew that any threats were made to the aides, but said “it would be very hard for them to work” if they stayed with him after he switched parties.